killua310/20252R0136COSE40500/README.md

 # 20252R0136COSE40500

-1. requirement for a computer
+1. requirement for a computer science